Sensory Support

-We provide advice and assistance about your hearing or sight loss; specialist equipment on the basis of assessed need and access to communication support.
+We provide advice and assistance about your hearing and/or sight loss.
+You may be assessed for specialist equipment on the basis of an assessed need.

-The team consists of rehabilitation workers, social workers and equipment officers.
-We work with the Low Vision Clinic who assess and provide service users with equipment to aid vision on a daily basis.
-We also work with the Audiology department, who supply and fit the most appropriate digital hearing aid.
+We work with the Low Vision Clinic (L.V.C.).
+The L.V.C. assesses and provides service users with equipment to support sight loss.
+The team also work with the Audiology department.
+Audiology assess, supply and fit the most appropriate digital hearing aid.

-Individuals referred to the Sensory Support Service must be resident within the South Eastern Health & Social Care Trust and meet one of the following criteria:
+People referred to the Sensory Support Service must live in the South Eastern Health and Social Care Trust area.

-• Have a significant sight loss that cannot be corrected by spectacles
+- Have a significant sight loss that cannot be corrected by glasses.

-• Be profoundly deaf or have been assessed as having a diagnosed hearing condition by an Audiology Department
+- Assessed as having a diagnosis of a hearing condition by an Audiology department.

 The team offices operate a duty system each day, where a duty officer can help with your query or take a referral for the team.
 We accept referrals from service users, carers or family members, G.P’s and other healthcare professionals and voluntary organisations.
 Children under the age of 18 must be referred to the team via the Trust Gateway service, on Tel: 0300 1000 300